 - Regattas and Special Races - Jacomo Sailing Club hosts some of the best Regattas in the area.
 Some favorites include the 'Round The Lake Race, BPK Handicap, Grand Invitational Regatta, Wyant Cup Club Championship , Novice Regatta, Transjac, and the Cruiser Spring and Fall Regattas.

 There are three types of racing: Match Racing, as done in the America's Cup; handicap racing, where the elapsed times of different types of boats are corrected by formula to see who actually won, and one-design racing.

 One-design racing offers the most immediate gratification.
 If you are ahead of a boat, you are ahead, and if you are behind, you are behind.
 Simple.
 One small error or one beneficial tweak of the sail can change the outcome.

 In one-design racing, just as the name implies, a single boat type is used by all competitors.
 These designs are termed "classes".
 All have in common a design standard and class organization that allows sailors to compare who is the better racer, rather than who has the faster boat.

 One-design sailing puts the premium on crew work, sailing skill, and racing savvy rather than spending money to go faster and thereby win.

-The Jacomo Sailing Club is a mainstay of one-design racing in this region.
+The Jacomo Sailing Club is a mainstay of one-design racing in the region.
 Except for private lakes, you will not find another one-design club within several hundred miles (Omaha and Lincoln, Wichita, and Tulsa are the closest).
 Not much else in boating matches the overall fun and challenge of one-design racing.
-The class pages detail the currently active fleets of boats.
-Call one or all of the contact people for more information.
+Check out our current Active Club Fleets.

 Come join us, and change your summers forever!